olunov/personalize_location_context/README.txt

 INTRODUCTION
 ------------
 This module provides personalize contexts based on location data loaded Smart IP module.
-There are two available contexts for now:
+The available location properties are:
  * Country
  * City
-Based on options for each of those contexts it is possible to setup showing personalized content.
-Learn more about personalize README.txt and project page of personalize module.
+Based on the options for each of these contexts it is possible to use them to define when personalized content will be shown.
+Learn more about personalize in README.txt and at project page of personalize module.

 REQUIREMENTS
 ------------